 –1, a bizarre Mario hinterland which doesn’t ordinarily exist.

-In the course of the glitch, the game ends up showing the warp pipe, as you’d expect, and instead of the familiar number above it, instead, it puts a space, and then the game goes on to use that space as the destination world when you warp.
+In the course of the glitch, the game ends up showing the warp pipe, as you’d expect, and instead of the familiar number above it, instead, it puts a blank space, and then the game goes on to use that blank space as the destination world when you warp.
 Why a space?
-That’s because of the way the NES games store numbers and letters.
+That’s because of the way the NES games store numbers, letters, and other symbols.

-I said above that the game cartridges get dumped to data in a file, and like any other file, that data is just made up of numbers.
+I said above that the game cartridges get dumped to data in a ROM file, and like any other file, that data is just made up of numbers.
 Some of those numbers are instructions, and others represent data, such as words, or what Mario and his world look like.
-Literal numbers you’d see on screen are stored simply as the numbers from zero to nine.
-Numbers ten through thirty-five represent the letters of the alphabet.
-Finally, the very next number, thirty-six, is a space, or blank tile.
-(Other numbers represent tiles of background terrain, buildings, and so on.)
+Literal numbers you’d see on screen (like Mario’s lives) are stored simply as the numbers from zero to nine.
+Numbers ten through thirty-five represent the letters of the alphabet and get displayed as such on screen.
+Finally, the very next number, thirty-six, gets displayed as a space, or blank tile.
+(Other numbers represent punctuation, or tiles of background terrain, buildings, and so on.)

-There is a lot of creative code reuse in Mario.
+How does Mario end up at world 36?
+First, it’s important to know that Mario contains a lot of creative code reuse.
 This served to keep the game very, very small—as all early NES games were.
 I see that my ROM, in fact, is only 40,976 bytes.
 That’s smaller than most webpages.
-Code reuse probably also guided the decision to use the labels above the pipes as the actual destinations as well.
-Mario would check out what number was above the pipe in a warp zone and plug that number directly into the world to which it sent you.
+Code reuse probably likely guided the decision for the program code to reuse the the labels above the pipes as the actual destinations as well.
+In other words, when Mario descended down a pipe which the game knew to be a warp zone pipe, Mario‘s code would check out what number was above the pipe and plug that number directly into the world to which it sent you.

-At this point, I’m unclear about what happens on the level of the code, but the experience, as many have learned, is that of the Minus World: you find yourself swimming through a glitched version of world
+I’m unclear about what happens on the level of the code to create the Minus World, but the experience, as many have learned, is an improbable one: you find yourself swimming through a glitched version of world

 7–2 which never ends.
 Probably, Mario tries to look up which data corresponds to world